-ANSWER: What few people realize is that the English phrase 'Holy Bible' does not occur anywhere in the KJV translation, even though the word 'holy' itself occurs more than 600 times.
-The closes Greek equivalent to 'bible' is the word biblia, which simply means 'books.'
+ANSWER: What few people realize is that the English phrase 'Holy Bible' does not occur anywhere in the KJV translation.
+In fact, the word Bible is not recorded anywhere in Scripture!
+The closest Greek equivalent to this word is biblia, Strong's Concordance #G975 and #G976, which simply means book or books.

 The New Testament refers to the Old Testament writings in several ways.
 In the King James translation, the O.T. books are called "the scriptures" (John 5:39, Romans 15:4), the 'holy scriptures' (2Timothy 3:15, Romans 1:2) and the 'oracles of God' (Hebrews 5:12, Romans 3:2).

-The apostle Paul tells us in 2Timothy 3:16 - 17 that the purpose of God's word is multi-faceted.
-It teaches us sound doctrine, reveals our faults, flaws and sins, corrects us and then instructs us how we should live our lives ('instruction in righteous').
+The apostle Paul tells us in 2Timothy 3:16 - 17 that the purpose of Holy writ is multi-faceted.
+It teaches us sound doctrine, reveals our faults, flaws and sins, corrects us and then instructs us how we should live our lives.
 It contains information directly inspired by God that humans could NEVER discover on their own.
-As such, it imparts true knowledge and the means by which humans and God can be reconciled through Jesus Christ.
-It leads us to be a perfect man or woman of God that has the ability and skills to fill their lives with good works.
-All this ultimately leads to receiving salvation, as God's gift, in the resurrection and living forever as a spirit being.
+As such, it imparts true knowledge and the means by which reconciliation can occur through Jesus Christ.
+It leads us to be a perfect man or woman who has the ability to fill their lives with good works.

-The Bible is holy because God himself has sanctified or consecrated its words.
-All its books, though written by several imperfect people over a time period of more than 1,500 years (Job wrote the first book in the 1660's B.C. and John wrote the last book around 95 A.D.), were directly inspired by the Almighty.
+The Bible is holy because God himself has consecrated its words.
+All its books, though written by several imperfect people over a time period of more than 1,500 years, were directly inspired by the Almighty.
 They were, in a sense, secretaries of the Eternal.
 The Bible is justifiably given this designation (2Timothy 3:15) because it reveals divine spiritual knowledge directly from our perfect and loving Creator.